-Students who enjoy using their practical skills in the areas of food and textiles are encouraged to choose these units.
+Students who enjoy using their practical skills in the areas of food and textiles are encouraged to choose this subject.
 This course develops further their existing skill set in the areas of food selection and presentation, and interior design and fashion.
-The international food scene, hospitality industry and textile and fashion design industry are the focus of the learning experiences and assessment pieces called design challenges.
+The nutrition, international food scene, hospitality industry and textile and fashion design industry are the focus of the learning experiences and assessment pieces called design challenges.

-- International foods, food selection and presentation - Interior design, textile design, and the design elements - Hospitality industry, events planning, high tea - Fashion design, pattern drafting and alteration, promotion and marketing
+- Nutrition, the Australian Guide to Healthy Eating and individual dietary needs - Interior design, textile design, and the design elements - Fashion design, pattern drafting and alteration, promotion and marketing - The food industry, food sources, the impact of culture and consumer demand